bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 If you haven't done so, consider having independent handler functions, one per instruction, that does each instruction's work.

-Another option is to use something called a _branch table_ to simplify the instruction handler dispatch code.
+Another option is to use something called a _branch table_ or _dispatch table_
+to simplify the instruction handler dispatch code.
 This is an array of functions that you can index by opcode value.
 The upshot is that you fetch the instruction value from RAM, then use that value to look up the handler function in the branch table.
 Then call it.

 ```js
 // !PSEUDOCODE!